The Financial Crisis In 4000 Words

 When it gets right down to it, we have three distinct financial crises (or crisises) going on:

-The mortgage default crisis is the first domino, but it hasn't actually hit the floor yet, though it's been slowly toppling for the past year or two.
-As the mortgage default crisis has become more real, however, its impending reality has, like the rays of a dawning sun, burned away the mist of lies that were propping up the subprime derivative bubble, thus kicking off that crisis.
+The mortgage default crisis is the first domino, but it hasn't actually hit the floor yet, though it's been slowly toppling for the past year or two as I write this (and will continue to topple for years to come).
+As the mortgage default crisis has become more real, however, its impending reality has, like the rays of a dawning sun, burned away the mist of lies that were propping up the subprime derivative bubble, thus kicking off that credit crunch.

 People panic.
 There's plenty of money "in the system", but the people who have it are looking across the street at their neighbor who lost his shirt doing something incredibly safe and cautious, and they're holding onto that cash as tightly as possible and waiting for the storm to blow over.